railsblueprint/rb-mina-test-1752972786/README.md

 ### Setting up
 #### Prerequisites
 Rails blueprint relies on Postgresql and Redis.
 Using rbenv or rvm is recommended.
-If you are using MacOS, use homebrew for installing dependecies.
+If you are using MacOS, use homebrew for installing dependencies.
 #### Setup
 - run `bundle install` to install missing gems
-- run `bundle rails blueprint:install` to generate default configuration files.
+- run `bundle rails blueprint:init` to generate default configuration files.

 You will be asked for project name.
 Enter something meaningful in snake_case form: "my_app", "ai_translator", "wordle".
 A bunch of configuration files will be created.
 Use `git add . ; git commit -a` to add all new files to the repo.